banner

-[CLOSED] Main Conference Session Proposals
+Main Conference Session Proposals

-When: Wednesday, July 31, and Thursday, August 1
+WHEN: Wednesday, July 29, and Thursday, July 30

 Welcome to the HI-TEC Call for Sessions Presentations submission process.
 Please read the session guidelines and complete all areas of the form linked at the bottom of the page.